 New to the sport?
 Try "Easy Rider" off the Explorer lift.
 Like machine built flow trails?
 Try Otter Slide also off Explorer.
 Swift current offers a blend of machine built sections with technical riding.

 Cairns Way, Nameless, Tango and Soul Hole will give you a slightly mellower taste of the trails at Big Sky.

-Mountain biking in and around the Big Sky also means miles of incredible scenery, abundant wildflowers, and more wildlife sightings than human encounters.
+Big Sky also means miles of incredible scenery, abundant wildflowers and more wildlife sightings than human encounters.

 For riders looking to climb or seeking a fun pedal through the forest, you too will be stoked to find that Big Sky Resort is surrounded by National Forest Service land that offers hundreds of miles of forest service roads and trails for mountain biking.